10,000 BC (film): Plot

-When the mammoths finally return, D'Leh hunts them with the men of the tribe under Tic'Tic's leadership and manages to kill one by accident, inadvertently winning both the White Spear and marriage to Evolet.
-The village believes Old Mother's prophecy is coming true, but D'Leh is consumed by guilt for not earning the White Spear fairly.
-After speaking with Tic'Tic, he gives up the White Spear, forfeiting his marriage to Evolet.
-The next day, horse-raiders attack the camp, enslaving Evolet and several others, and killing many of the tribe.
-D'Leh, Tic'Tic, Ka'Ren, and young boy Baku set out to rescue their fellow Yagahl, but Evolet is recaptured with Ka'Ren and Baku during an attack on the slavers by terror birds, and Tic'Tic is wounded.
-While hunting, D'Leh falls into a pit, where he rescues a Smilodon (saber-toothed tiger) before escaping himself.
-After Tic'Tic recovers, they make their way to a village of sedentary farmers and learn of a prophecy from the Naku, another tribe; whoever talks to a Smilodon they call the "Spear-Tooth" will help free their people.
-D'Leh realizes the prophecy is about him when the Smilodon he rescued arrives and refuses to kill him.
-They also learn that D'Leh's father was a guest of the Naku until the slavers captured him.
-Tic'Tic finally reveals to D'Leh that his father did not abandon the tribe.
-Rather he set out to save it, but let the others believe he had fled to prevent them from following him.
+Years later, when the mammoths finally return, the adult D'Leh hunts them with his tribe's men under Tic'Tic's leadership and kills one by accident, inadvertently winning the White Spear and Evolet.
+The next day, horse-mounted riders attack the camp.
+The warlord, taken by Evolet's beauty, kidnaps her, enslaves the able-bodied, and kills those who fight back, leaving very few survivors.
+D'Leh, Tic'Tic, Ka'Ren, and a young boy, Baku, set out to rescue their fellow Yagahl as Old Mother follows their journey in spirit.
+During an attack on the slavers by terror birds, Evolet is recaptured along with Ka'Ren and Baku, and Tic'Tic is wounded.
+While hunting, D'Leh falls into a pit, where he helps free a trapped saber-tooth tiger, asking it not to eat him before escaping.
+Tic'Tic recovers and finds their way to a sedentary Naku village, also attacked by the riders.
+The surviving villagers nearly attack them until the saber-tooth tiger comes to save D'Leh from the initially hostile Naku.
+They also learn that D'Leh's father was a guest of the Naku before the riders captured him.